Mellanox/sockperf/README.md

   * Support MANY optional settings for good coverage of socket API and network configurations, while still keeping very low overhead in the fast path to allow cleanest results.

-## Prereqs: What you will need to compile aLic on Unix systems
+## Prereqs: What you will need to compile sockperf on Unix systems

    * Perl 5.8+ (used by the automake tools)